Quick & Easy Dill Pickle (Refrigerator) Recipe

 - 1 ½ cups distilled white vinegar

-- 4 teaspoons kosher salt + extra for salting the cucumbers
+- 4 teaspoons kosher salt + a little extra for salting the cucumbers

 - 1 teaspoon mustard seeds